TankChirag-1212/Devops_training/Day26/README.md

     ![alt text](img/image36.png)

-### 5. Load Balancer and Auto Scaling Configuration :
+### 5. Load Balancer and Auto Scaling Configuration:

 - **Set Up an Application Load Balancer (ALB):**
     - Deploy an ALB in the public subnets to distribute traffic across the EC2 instances.